datagrok-ai/public/help/develop/domains/chem/cheminformatics.md

 Produces a Datagrok [`DataFrame`](https://datagrok.ai/js-api/classes/dg.DataFrame) of three columns ([code sample](https://public.datagrok.ai/js/samples/domains/chem/similarity-scoring-sorted)):

-* The 1-st column, named `molecule`, contains the original molecules from the input `column`
+* `molecule` column contains the original molecules from the input `column`.
-* The 2-nd column, named `score`, contains the corresponding similarity scores of the range from 0.0 to 1.0.
-The DataFrame is sorted descending by this column
+* `score` column contains the corresponding similarity scores of the range from 0.0 to 1.0.
+The DataFrame is sorted descending by this column.
-* The 3-rd column, named `index`, contains indices of the molecules in the original input `column`
+* `index` column contains indices of the molecules in the original input `column`.

 #### Scoring each molecule against a given molecule